THARUN1024/Bank-Fraud-Detection/README.md

 - **newbalanceDest** – Receiver's balance after transaction
 - **isFraud** – Fraud indicator (1 = Fraudulent, 0 = Legitimate)

-> **Note:** The dataset is publicly available and used for educational and analytical purposes only.

 ---

 ## 🎯 Objectives